dof-dss/architecture-docs/source/documentation/index.md

 - [Secure Messaging](documentation/architecture#secure-messaging)
 - [Citizen Portal](documentation/architecture#citizen-portal)

+## NICS Information & Technical Design Authority

+This site and its contents are reviewed and approved by the NICS Information & Technical Design Authority (ITDA).
+ITDA meets once a quarter.
+Its memberships comprises senior IT professionals from DSS (Department of Finance) and other NICS departments.
+Any changes to this architecture will require ITDA approval.

 ## Providing feedback

 The NICS Enterprise Architecture Team is happy to discuss any of the content contained in this document